globosco/Stand-Alone-Platform-for-benchmarking-Branchy-vs-Branch-free-search-algorithms/README.md

 Datasets used in this work can be downloaded at https://math.unipa.it/lobosco/LSTS/ All downloaded files must be placed in the data folder located in the repository root before running the benchmark scripts.

+## Prerequisites

+In order to execute this benchmark, you have to download rmi data folder from ... and copy it in the repository root.

 ## Usage instructions

 We provide a number of scripts to automate things.
 Each is located in the `scripts` directory, but should be executed from the repository root.

 ## Running the benchmark

-* `./scripts/build_rmis.sh` compiles and builds the RMIs for each dataset
-* `./scripts/prepare.sh` constructs query workloads and compiles the benchmark
+* `./scripts/compile.sh` compiles the benchmark
+* `./scripts/execute_search_all.sh` executes the benchmark using all the search methods used in the work without Learned Index, storing the results in `results`.
+This script returns the results as csv files.
-* `./scripts/execute_all.sh` executes the benchmark on each workload and with all the search methods used in the work, storing the results in `results`.
+* `./scripts/execute_best_all.sh` executes the benchmark using all the search methods used in the work with the best performing Learned Indexes, storing the results in `results`.
 This script returns the results as csv files.

 ## Cite